hendersonreed/hendersonreed.github.io/pages/about.md

 and welcome to my patch of the Internet.

-I work as a Quality Engineer on Red Hat's Ansible Automation Platform team, writing and automating tests for some of those products.
+I work as a Quality Engineer on Red Hat's Ansible Automation Platform team, writing and automating tests for some of the products in the Platform.

 My interests include (but aren't limited to):